Chinese Wedding Tradition, Custom, Preparation, Engagement, Procedure, and Rite.

 -

-This shows the most important commitment of marriage.
+This shows the essential commitment of marriage.

 Afterward, they are officially married.

-Today, if a couple chooses to hold a traditional Chinese wedding, the Three Bow Ceremony is still one of the most important rites that they would follow.
+Today, if a couple chooses to hold a traditional Chinese wedding, the Three Bow Ceremony is still one of the most important rites they would follow.

 Silver Belt Hook Carved with "Infinite Happiness, Unforgettable Love", Unearthed from Tomb of King Liu Fei (168 BC — 128 BC) — Nanjing Museum